How to start a business in the UK: 9 essential steps

 You can also find resources from GOV.UK’s business plan hub, including business plan templates and examples to get you started.

 Ready to start your business?
-Register your company with Tide for FREE.
-It’s incredibly fast, easy and free.
-We’ll pay the £12 incorporation fee on your behalf.
+Register your company with Tide for only £9.99.
+It’s incredibly fast, easy and budget friendly.
 Get a free business current account at the same time, and keep your finances in order from day one.
 Be your own boss and register your company today 🚀

 Photo by Christina @ wocintechchat.com, published on Unsplash